MarkHerndon/markherndon.github.io/_pages/about.md

   - /about.html
 ---

-Hi I'm Mark Herndon!
+Hello I'm Mark Herndon.
 A Second Year Student at UT Austin studying Data Science and Statistics planning to graduate in May of 2027.
 My Interests are in collaborative roles focused on applying data science skills to develop innovative and transformative solutions, provide analytics, and become an expert in the domain of a business or research initiative.